entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 ## One Time Passwords

-Keycloak enables Entando Applications to offer One Time Passwords (OTP) for login.
+Keycloak enables One Time Passwords (OTP) login to Entando Applications.
 See [Keycloak OTP Policies](https://www.keycloak.org/docs/11.0/server_admin/#otp-policies) to configure and enable OTP in your application.

 ## Themes, Look and Feel

-Developers can customize the look and feel of the login page,as well as the identity management system that ships with Entando.
+Developers can customize the look and feel of the login page, as well as the identity management system that ships with Entando.
 The [Keycloak Theme Documentation](https://www.keycloak.org/docs/11.0/server_admin/#_themes) provides instructions for creating your own theme.
 Alternatively, you can modify the [Entando Theme](https://github.com/entando/entando-keycloak/tree/master/themes/entando).